htll/Snowball/README.md

 ### Using Snowball ###

-> **Note:** Code examples are written for Ubuntu Linux and may not work with other operating systems
+> **Note:** Code examples are written for Debian-based Linux distros and may not work with other operating systems

 Before beginning, make sure all dependencies are met, or Snowball will not run.
 See the *Dependency Information* section for more information.
 To run Snowball,